• 0

 Garden Ninja holding a handful of compost

-Homemade compost is far better in my opinion than shop-bought compost.
-It has a richer texture; you can use it as soon as it’s ready.
+In my opinion, homemade compost is far better than shop-bought compost.
+It has a richer texture, and you can use it as soon as it's ready.
+I've already written about why we should avoid buying peat-based compost and choose either peat-free or make our own.

 Shop-bought compost may have been in storage for some time and will have degraded by the time you get it.
-Sometimes you buy it and it’s really dry, crumbly, and grey-brown.
-This is usually when it’s past its best. it should be a dark rich colour and slightly moist.
+Sometimes you buy it, and it's really dry, crumbly, and grey-brown.
+This is usually when it's past its best.
+It should be a dark, rich colour that is slightly moist.

-So there’s nothing stopping you from starting your own compost heap, reducing landfill waste and improving your garden tenfold with the rich organic matter!
+So nothing is stopping you from starting your own compost heap, reducing landfill waste and improving your garden tenfold with the rich organic matter!
 Happy composting!

 Have you started to compost or got home composting tips?
 If so, why not Tweet, Facebook or Instagram me with your pictures?
 You can also follow me on Youtube where I’ve got plenty of garden guide vlogs.